Best Winter Running Shoes

 However, we always want to get the best pair of winter running shoes for our feet right off the bat, and we’ll try to help you with that here.
 We’ll cover some of what you can expect from the different types of shoes and what you need to know about your own running style to help you decide what’s best for you.
 The different types of winter running shoes are light trail shoes, rugged trail shoes, and off-trail shoes.

 Light Trail Winter Running Shoes

-If you are running on surfaces that are mostly uniform, like gravel paths, hills, and fire roads, then light trail shoes might work for you.
-Most of these shoes resemble road-running shoes in both weight and built.
+If you are running on surfaces that mostly uniform, like gravel paths, hills, and fire roads, then light trail shoes might work for you.
+Most of these shoes resemble road-running shoes in both weights and build.
 These shoes offer the following:

--Some of these shoes have a lot of midsole cushioning to promote comfort if you run long distances.
+-Some of these shoes have a lot of midsoles cushioning to promote comfort if you run long distances.

 Rugged Winter Running Trail Shoes

--The lug patterns on these shoes can vary quite a bit, but the focus is on extra grip and more help when you stop.
+-The lug patterns on these shoes can vary quite a bit, but the focus is on the extra grip and more help when you stop.

 Off-Trail Winter Running Shoes

 If you plan on hitting your runs off-trail, and like rugged terrain, then you’ll want to consider a pair of off-trail shoes.
 These winter running shoes have most of the characteristics rugged trail shoes have but offer a few bonuses as well, which are:

 -Made from tougher materials like polyurethane foam midsoles, which are much more durable and rugged than what you usually find on rugged trail shoes.